FraPet/SMOOTH-Lexical-Diversity/README.md

 2. Edit config.py to set:
    - TXT_PATH (input folder)
    - OUTPUT_PATH (output folder)
-   - LANGUAGE = "it" for Italian or LANGUAGE = "en" for English
+   - LANGUAGE = "it" for Italian or LANGUAGE = "en" for English # this variable set the language for the test script.
+The test script analyze only the subfolders corresponding to the language specified in this variable.

-3. Run the LD analysis:
+3. Run test or main analysis:
-   python main.py
+   - python test.py # analyze only specific-language folder
+   - python main.py  # analyze all data content according to the corresponding spaCy model declared in `config.SPACY_MODELS`.
+Results are then stored in the directory defined by `config.OUTPUT_PATH`.
    → Results will be saved in output/lexical_diversity_results.csv

 ---